We will use the same Zoom link for all calls.

 We are thrilled to offer this series of 60 minute community conversations based on The Cedarsong Way.
 They are free and open to anyone who would like to join in.

-These conversations will be every Tuesday afternoon/evening at 4:30 pm Pacific Time, 6:30 pm Central Time, 7:30 Eastern time.
+These conversations take place every Tuesday afternoon/evening at 4:30 pm Pacific Time, 6:30 pm Central Time, 7:30 Eastern time.

 If you are unsure of your time zone, check the conversion here.
 You can use 6:30 pm Puerto Vallarta time for the conversion from your own city.